Two trips for the price of one? It's not a scam! It's a layover and mastering layover logistics is how we see the world.

 If you're ready to fall in love with layovers like we have, here are some practical considerations for getting the most from the experience.

-A week in the Adirondacks taught me some important lessons in sustainable travel.
+A week of travel in Adirondacks taught me some important lessons in sustainable travel.

 As a value focused traveler, how do you take your travel experiences to the next level without your spending habits following you there?
 There's an easy way to get incredible bang for your buck, no matter what your travel style may be, and that is through embracing sustainable travel.